Know how much tax you will pay

 The tables above only apply to Australian residents who are 18

 and over and does not include the Medicare levy.
-The top marginal tax
+Foreign residents

-investment income of children are taxed at different rates.
-See the
+and the investment income of children are taxed at different rates.

 Income tax calculator